alive-one/cmd-autoren-new-windows-pc-installation/README.md

 # cmd-autoren-new-windows-pc-installation
+!!!
+Don't forget to change local administrator password (now it is qwerty-123) after deployment !!!

 Take txt-file with inventory numbers as input, rename windows machine and store hardware info in html-file and "mac-address pc-name" info in txt-file on any available specified net share.
 All in automode, no user interaction required.
 Better use this script for mass unattend deployment of windows OS.

 Part I. Preparing Image